Kumoichi/Machine-Learning-project/README.md

 The PCA analysis shows the variance captured by each dimension when using the specified features.
 By adding AspectRation as a feature, the importance of the first dimension increases.

-Please refer to the my code for more detailed analysis and experimental details.
+Please refer to https://github.com/Kumoichi/Machine-Learning-project/blob/main/Project.ipynb for more detailed analysis and experimental details.